Healing Bruises and Wounds with PEMF

 PEMF - healing bruises and wounds – it is all in the blood

-Scientists examining blood cells during live cell analysis have observed a phenomenon called the Rouleaux effect which restricts the efficiency of the blood in healing, as it reduces surface area and prevents blood cells passing through the capillaries.
+Scientists examining blood cells during live cell analysis have observed a phenomenon called the Rouleaux effect which restricts the efficiency of the blood in healing, as it reduces surface area and prevents blood cells from passing through the capillaries.
 Blood that cannot pass through the capillaries cannot absorb or dispel toxins or carbon dioxide, neither can it absorb and dispel nutrients or oxygen.
-This issue is exacerbated in a bruised area, as the blood cannot bring the necessary agents to promote healing, nor remove the damaged material.
+This issue is exacerbated in a bruised area, as the blood cannot bring the necessary agents to promote healing nor remove the damaged material.